Our 2014 National Curriculum statement for P.E.

 Children in Year 4 and Year 3 take part in swimming sessions.
 On swimming days, pupils need to come to school equipped with a swimming costume, towel and goggles.
 Swimming takes place during the Summer term at Downham Leisure Centre.

 PE is an integral part of the National Curriculum and all pupils must participate unless there is a medical reason why they should not.
 In the case of a medical reason, we need a medical certificate for permanent exclusion from P.E and a written note for a temporary reason for non-participation.

 We have a good record at St. Martin at Shouldham of taking part in a wide range of inter-school sports.
-Over the past year, we have sent teams of pupils to represent the school at boys and girls football, netball, cross-country, cricket and athletics.
+Over the past year, we have sent teams of pupils to represent the school at boys and girls football, netball, cross-country, tri-golf, swimming and athletics.
 We have had a number of individuals go even further and represent West Norfolk at County level in their chosen sport.

 Local sporting organisations